 # Allow device auto-detection (default: true) # Note: if this auto-detection is disabled, user has to manually set a device # configuration using file or environment variable allow_autoscan = true # Allow intrusive auto-detection (default: false) # Warning: intrusive auto-detection can seriously disturb other devices # This option is not recommended, so user should prefer to add manually his/her device. allow_intrusive_scan = false # Set log level (default: error) # Valid log levels are (in order of verbosity): 0 (none), 1 (error), 2 (info), 3 (debug) # Note: if you compiled with --enable-debug option, the default log level is "debug" log_level = 1 # Manually set default device (no default) # To set a default device, users must set both name and connstring for their device # Note: if autoscan is enabled, default device will be the first device available in device list. device.name = "Itead_PN532_SPI" device.connstring = "pn532_spi:/dev/spidev0.0:500000"

 6, As Raspberry Pi defaults to disable the driver for SPI module, we need to enable it

 You can see two spi devices under /dev after rebooting.

-7, Up to now, preparations are done.
-And then we can use command
+7, So far, the preparations are done.
+So now we can use command

 nfc-list to check if it is successfully installed.